Archives

 How can the right diet help an endometriosis patient?

-The right diet for an individual can help correct common nutrient deficiencies – iron, B12, vitamin D, calcium.
+The right diet for an individual can help correct common nutrient deficiencies—iron, B12, vitamin D, and calcium.

 identify and navigate food intolerances (more common in those with endometriosis) with as little restriction as possible

-design bespoke supplementation plans to support dietary intake as well as endometriosis symptoms.
-Supportive nutrition strategies for individuals and couples trying to conceive (assisted or unassisted) – including optimising egg quality before IVF, conception or egg freezing, supporting sperm quality and enhancing implantation using evidence-based nutrition strategies.
+Adopt anti-inflammatory dietary patterns to manage pain and chronic inflammatory symptoms associated with endometriosis, nutritional strategies to help with constipation, diarrhea, and bloating, as well as IBS (judicious use of the low FODMAP diet as required,) design bespoke supplementation plans to support dietary intake as well as endometriosis symptoms.
+Supportive nutrition strategies for individuals and couples trying to conceive (assisted or unassisted)—including optimizing egg quality before IVF, conception, or egg freezing; supporting sperm quality; and enhancing implantation using evidence-based nutrition strategies.

 iCareBetter